The three phases of self-gravitating scalar field ground states: Introduction

 \section{Introduction}

 Gravitating scalar fields are important components of theoretical models in cosmology: they arise naturally from certain overarching theories of quantum gravity and can have a variety of observational consequences in the Universe.
 In this paper, we discuss the ground states and equilibria of one family of real scalar fields.
 We are primarily interested in how these results can be applied to models of scalar dark matter (SDM) while also suggesting applications to models of inflation that include multiple scalar fields.
 The two applications are united in their reliance on the models' ground states, which can inform how structures collapse and grow in both regimes, directly relating to the focus of this work.
-Our main result is that there three distinct classes of ground states in such theories given the existence of repulsive non-gravitational interactions, or couplings, between the fields.
+Our main result is that there three distinct classes of ground states in such theories given the existence of repulsive non-gravitational interspecies interactions\footnote{{We not that what we call ``interspecies interactions" may sometimes be referred to as ``couplings" elsewhere in the literature.}} between the fields.
 Examples of each class are shown in Fig.~\ref{fig:gs-types}, and the roles gravitating scalar fields play in cosmology are outlined in Fig.~\ref{fig:scalar-fields}.
-This is, to our knowledge, the first instance of non-spherically symmetric rotation-free ground states in cosmological scalar fields.
+This is, to our knowledge, the first instance of non-spherically symmetric rotation-free ground states {applied in the context of the axiverse to cosmological scalar fields}.

 Both in studies of inflation and SDM, multifield models are not new.
 Indeed, models of inflation that include multiple scalar fields have been studied in some depth starting from the 1980s ~\cite{Guth:1980zm, Linde:1981mu, Albrecht:1982wi, Martin:2013tda}.
 On the SDM side, a well-known motivation comes as a consequence of string theory: the string axiverse generically predicts the existence of multiple ultralight axion scalar fields with nonzero self- and interspecies interactions \cite{Arvanitaki_2010, Arvanitaki_2011}.
 We are therefore particularly interested in overlapping versions of ultralight dark matter (ULDM)\cite{Ferreira_2021}.
 There are several names for this class of models in the literature, and we take this opportunity to disambiguate our usage of the terminology and the assumptions behind each acronym in the following paragraphs.
 We also present the relationship between these terms graphically in the form of a Venn diagram embedded in Fig.~\ref{fig:scalar-fields}.